sdruzhina/sit313Task6.3D/readme.md

-Task 6.1P
+Task 6.3D

-** Please add your own Mailchimp API key and list ID in config.js **
+API keys and variables can be added in config.js